Click on the FAQ categories below: Routes, Registration, Camping, Activities, Accommodation, and Other.

 When will my wine purchases arrive at the Fairgrounds?
 What about my Farmer's Market purchases from the Velo de Femme?

 Wine will be brought to the Fairgrounds by Saturday and Sunday evening.
 Some wineries (taking part in the Saturday tasting event) bring them on Saturday evening.
 For the Velo de Femme,

 I can’t get a hotel reservation, what should I do?

 We recommend that you do not wait until the last minute.
 Paso Robles is a wine-tasting destination and rooms get booked up on holiday weekends.
 Your options are as follows if you do not plan ahead.
 If you can't get a hotel try the following: 1) Keep calling for cancellations; 2) Get a room outside Paso Robles: Templeton, Atascadero, San Luis Obispo, Morro Bay, and Cambria are all in close proximity and have a lot more rooms available.
 You can drive to the Fairgrounds in the morning to ride, bring a change of clothes with you and shower and change on the Fairgrounds ready for the evening’s activities.

 I don’t ride, but my friend wants me to attend.
 What is there to do?

-I'm flying in to the GWBR.
-Can I ship my bike to the Rally and have someone store it until I get there?
+I'm flying in to the event.
+Can I ship my bike and have someone store it until I get there?

-Unfortunately the fairgrounds cannot receive shipments on behalf of the Rally but our wonderful partners at Best Bike Zone can.
-Contact Steve (Steve at bestbikezone.com) and ask for details of their bike receiving, building and shipping service.
+Unfortunately the Fairgrounds cannot receive shipments on behalf of the event but our wonderful partners at K-Man Cycles can.
+Contact them here: https://www.kmancyclery.com/location-1

 If you have other questions not answered here please submit an enquiry below.